DR S. YOGESWARAN

 Dr Subramaniam regularly publishes academic work and scholarly articles on indigenous rights, and is frequently invited onto Malaysian television and radio channels to render his opinion on the latest legal developments in this field.

-Dr Subramaniam practiced in a well-established mid-sized legal outfit following his call to the Bar, later becoming a partner at boutique legal outfit Tang & Yoges and lead in-house counsel at a public-listed construction firm and later a public-listed international conglomerate.
+Dr Subramaniam practiced in a well-established mid-sized legal outfit following his call to the Bar, later becoming a partner of Messrs.
+Tang & Yoges and lead in-house counsel at a public-listed construction firm and later a public-listed international conglomerate.
 He joined the firm and recommenced practice after pursuing his doctoral degree in law from the University of New South Wales.